brianotoole/jekyll-template/readme.md

 Template source can be found in `_layouts`.
 Component source can be found in `_includes`.
 Sass styles can be found in `_sass`.

 ## Sass Structure
 The main file can be found in `css/main.scss`.
+This file serves as the Sass "Table of Contents" and where you will add your Sass `@imports`.
+The file includes Jekyll Front-Matter at the top.
+You must keep this as is if using the out-of-the-box Jekyll Sass compiler.
+If you decide to use a Gem or Build tool to manage/compile assets, then this will change.

-This is where you will add your Sass `@imports`.
-I've added a `mixins.scss`, `variables.scss` and `base.scss` file, all inside the `_sass/` folder.
-All Sass files should live within that folder.
+Sass file are included the `_sass/` folder.
+I've added `mixins.scss`, `variables.scss` and `base.scss` file to the boilerplate.

 ## Mixins.scss
 The `mixins.scss` file includes a function to calculate `ems` from pixels.
 This is very useful if you are using a **relative sizing approach** as CSS base, which I am.
 This means everything will use `ems` and `percentages`, **not pixels**.